 Cost per square meter: Approx $2,300

-This project (pictured left) utilises the sloping site to reduce the home’s impact and bulk at street level, while enabling an efficient, light-filled layout that makes the most of views to nearby botanic gardens.
+This project (pictured above) utilises the sloping site to reduce the home’s impact and bulk at street level, while enabling an efficient, light-filled layout that makes the most of views to nearby botanic gardens.

 The simple palette of Spanish slate cladding, compressed painted cement sheet and metal screens makes for a contemporary aesthetic and a low maintenance lifestyle.
 The minimal interiors palette is punctuated by industrial accents such as steel fixtures.

 The bedrooms and study are arranged along a central hallway at the front of the home, punctuated by two courtyards that introduce light and views into these areas.
 The home’s living areas are located at the rear of the site to make the most of the views from the elevated part of the floorplan.

 This home focuses on environmental sustainability and energy efficiency including elements such as a solar power system, cross-ventilation and natural light penetration, that decreases reliance on electricity for lighting, heating and cooling, and rainwater harvesting for watering gardens.